How to Clear an Overgrown Lawn

 Trimming The Grass

-Before mowing your overgrown lawn, its best to shorten the turf blades first with a weed trimmer, hand-held scythe, or sickle.
-Trying to use a regular lawn mower over this tall grass height can prevent the blades from spinning, cause engine overheating, and health of turfgrass.
+Before mowing your overgrown lawn, it's best to shorten the turf blades first with a weed trimmer, hand-held scythe, or sickle.
+Using a regular lawn mower over this tall grass height can prevent the blades from spinning, causing engine overheating and the health of turfgrass.

 Trim grass blades until they are about half of their original height, which should leave the turf at 6 to 8 inches high.
-The goal to trimming is to give the turf the ability to support its own weight.
-When you are done trimming, remember to rake and place all grass clippings in a sealable plastic bag.
+The goal of trimming is to give the turf the ability to support its weight.
+Remember to rake and place all grass clippings in a sealable plastic bag when trimming.

-Depending on how overgrown the lawn is may require a second trimming when a week has passed from first trimming.
+Depending on how overgrown the lawn is, a second trimming may be required after a week has passed from the first trimming.

 Give your lawn enough time to recover by allowing a week to pass before mowing with a regular lawn mower.